the-coding-pie/notes_app/README.md

 ## Starting the backend API server
 - `python manage.py runserver` will start the Django API server
+- If you want, you can **Login** to the pre-built admin panel by visiting- `http://localhost:8000/admin/` in your browser as the superuser account you just created.
+From this panel, you will be able to do almost anything to the applicaiton!

+## Frontend Setup

 Now let's run our frontend so that we can visually interact with our backend API.